ultraleap/HandyBeam/README.rst

 Documentation
 *************

-For a first look, see `<http://www.dziewierz.pl/handybeam-core-doc/> here`_.
+For a first look, see `here <http://www.dziewierz.pl/handybeam-core-doc/>`_.
 Note that this version is only updated periodically, so it could be a bit behind the latest commit.

 the sphinx-compilable theory, user manual, and documentation source code is at `<https://github.com/ultrahaptics/HandyBeam/tree/master/doc/source>`_.
 This will be corrected to the deployed documentation when I get the space to host it.